Ros Barber

-Dr. Rosalind Barber (born 1964) is an English novelist, poet and academic.
+Rosalind Barber (born 1964) is an English novelist, poet and academic.
+Her work include Material, a collection of poetry, and the novel The Marlowe Papers.

 Education

 She has a BSc in Biology, an MA in creative writing, the arts and education, and a PhD in English literature, all from the University of Sussex.
+Her PhD was completed in 2011 with a dissertation titled Writing Marlowe as writing Shakespeare.
 She also has an Open University BA in English literature and philosophy.

 Barber has worked as a computer programmer.

 Novels

-Barber's first novel, The Marlowe Papers (2012), is written in blank verse.
-She subscribes to the Marlovian theory of Shakespeare authorship.
+Barber's first novel, The Marlowe Papers (2012), is written in blank verse and was part of a PhD.
+She subscribes to the Marlovian theory of Shakespeare authorship, and is as of 2023 a director of research of the Shakespearean Authorship Trust.
+In 2013, she described herself as an "agnostic" on Marlowe as Shakespeare.
 In the book, Marlowe's death is a ruse and he writes plays in Shakespeare's name.
-The book won the Desmond Elliott Prize and the Authors' Club First Novel Award.
+The book won the Hoffman Prize, the Desmond Elliott Prize and the Authors' Club First Novel Award.
 Her second novel, Devotion (2015), was shortlisted for the Encore Award.

-Barber made an appearance at the Brighton Fringe in 2012.
-She and Nicola Haydn wrote a one-man stage adaptation of The Marlowe Papers performed in 2016.
+Together with Nicola Haydn, she wrote a one-man stage adaptation of The Marlowe Papers performed in 2016.